Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Some effects allow players to "use the effects of" some Technologies.
 This means that even though they may not have a particular Technology, they are allowed to benefit from its effects.
 However, they are not considered as having this Technology (for example for the purpose of Objectives, or prerequisites), and even if they do have this Technology, they cannot benefit from its effects twice.

 ## Racial Advancements <a name="RacialAdvancements"></a>
 > Change from base SA: Renamed "Racial Technologies" into "Racial Advancements".
-Racial Technology was a bit confusing since they do not behave like "Technologies" at all, and do not count as such for any effect.
+The term "Racial Technology" was a bit confusing since "Racial Technologies" actually do not behave like "Technologies" at all, and do not count as such for any effect.

 ![RacialAdvancement](./Images/RacialAdvancement.jpg)